k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 ### Saving Manual Overrides

-While the Catalog is in the Edit mode, the editing activities described in previous sections are  aggregated in the client side only.
-Once the user completes the required changes, one of the following should be performed:

-* Clicking the **Save** button in the menu bar will save all the changes together as a new version and exit the Edit mode.
+While the Catalog is in the Edit mode, all updates are aggregated in the client side only.
+Once the manual changes are completed, the **Save** button should be clicked in the menu bar.
+It will trigger saving all of the changes together as a new version and exiting the Edit mode.

-* Alternatively, clicking the **Discard** button in the menu bar will exit the Edit mode without saving the pending changes.
+Alternatively, it is possible to exit the Edit mode without saving any changes by clicking the **Discard** button.

 Save and Discard buttons are only visible when the Catalog application is in the Edit mode.